naoned/naoElasticsearchRiverRabbitmq/README.md

     $ python bin/naoRiver.py

-Send a test message to test the service (this message will not be send to ElasticSearch) :
+Send a test message to test the service (this message will not be sent to ElasticSearch) :

 	$ python test/send.py "your message"